oliver-heywood/emerson-weather-app/README.md

 ## Building Locally

+Requirements - Node.js version 14.x.x or higher.

 In the root folder install dependencies with `npm install`.

+Copy contents of `.example.env` to a new file `.env` and save a value for OPEN_WEATHER_APP_ID

 Then run `npm run dev` to start a local development server on http://localhost:3000.